Sheree Marris freediving with the Giant Spider Crabs. Photo courtesy of Sheree Marris.

 Video by The Nature of Science.

-While scuba divers can stay longer on the bottom and get closer to the Spider Crabs, you don't have to be a scuba diver to see them.
-You can be a freediver or snorkeller using a mask, snorkel and fins, though as the water is somewhat cooler than you'd be used to in summer, you might want to have a wetsuit on as well.
+While scuba divers can stay longer on the bottom and get closer to the Giant Spider Crabs, you don't have to be a scuba diver to see them.
+You can be a freediver or snorkeller using just a mask, snorkel and fins, though as the water is somewhat cooler than you'd be used to in summer, you might want to have a wetsuit on as well.
 You can even see them from the surface by grabbing a pair of swimming goggles.
-When the Spider Crabs carpet the seabed around and under the local piers, they are so readily accessible that even those walking on the pier or beach nearby can appreciate this special event.
+When the Giant Spider Crabs carpet the seabed around and under the local piers, they are so readily accessible that even those walking on the pier or beach nearby can appreciate this special event.

 If you don't have snorkelling or scuba gear, please visit our dive shop in Rye to buy the equipment you need.
 If you're a certified scuba diver you can hire scuba gear from us.